Tamarine Restaurant Review, Palo Alto

 Tamarine Food Picks:

 Tamarine’s Anti-Oxidant Mojito ($12) Myers Silver Rum, Fresh Raspberry, Fresh BlackBerry, Strawberry Puree, Fresh Lime, Club Soda was strong and balanced with a nice flavor profile.
 A lot better than the mojito we had previously.
+In 2014 they changed it to a Strawberry fields mojito that was also good.

 Salt & Pepper Calamari Crisp calamari wok tossed w/ garlic & spring onions.
 Served w/ a cilantro emulsion ($12) was very delicious.
 Light batter, strong cilantro sauce made this a classic here, and a good starter.